Skip to content

 if (ack("Add remote origin?", "y")) {

-const remote = await input("Enter remote URL:")
+const remote = await ask("Enter remote URL:")

 await $`git remote add origin ${remote}`